amiraBENMOU/APIAutomation/README.md

 ## ⚠️ Remarques

-If you don't have a Spotify account, you can comment out or remove the "Get the user playlist" and "Set volume" tests in publicApi.test.js
+If you don't have a Spotify premuim account, you can comment out or remove the "Set volume" tests in publicApi.test.js